BaoCodeLab/SweepCluster/README.md

     Dbscan              The DBSACN method of machine learning was used to cluster SNPS

-### Parameters: [required]
+### subcommands[Density]:
-#### -AnalTpye
-The type of SNP analysis to be performed:density or cluster or Pval
+#### usage: Maketest.py Density [-h] -vcf VCF -out OUT [-scale SCALE]
+                           [-total TOTAL] [-step STEP] [-ws WS]

-#### -input
+#### {optional arguments}
+    -h, --help    show this help message and exit
-the vcf file or clustering file.
+    -vcf VCF      the vcf file
+    -out OUT      the output file
+    -scale SCALE  the value for normalization of the SNP density.
+The SNP density is calculated as the total number of SNPs in each window normalized to a unit length.
+If not defined, default value of 1000 will be used.
+    -total TOTAL  the total length of the genome.
+This value is useful for calculation of the SNP density at the boundaries.
+If not defined, the location of the last SNP in the input file will be used.
+    -step STEP    the step size of the sliding window method.
+If not defined, default value of 300 will be used.
+    -ws WS        the window size of the sliding window method.
+If not defined, default value of 2000 will be used.

+### subcommands[Cluster]:
+#### usage: Maketest.py Cluster [-h] -vcf VCF -out OUT -anno ANNO -operon OPERON
+                           -recomb_lg RECOMB_LG [-scan_loop SCAN_LOOP]
+                           [-max_dist MAX_DIST] [-min_num MIN_NUM]

-#### -anno
+#### {optional arguments}
+    -h, --help            show this help message and exit -vcf VCF              the vcf file
+    -out OUT              the output file
-tab-delimited file containing the annotations for the SNPs, with four columns, SNP locations, SNP coding types, the gene name where the SNP is located, and the corresponding gene ID.
+    -anno ANNO            tab-delimited file containing the annotations for the SNPs, with four columns, SNP locations, SNP coding types, the gene name where the SNP is located, and the corresponding gene ID.
 SNP coding types include: “CDS_synon” for synonymous SNPs; “CDS_nonSynon” for non-synonymous SNPs; “pseudo-gene” for SNPs in pseudogene; “inter-gene” for inter-genic SNPs.
 Among the four types, non-synonymous SNPs should be defined as “CDS_nonSynon” because the keyword “CDS_nonSynon” will be used in SNP clustering.
 Other types could be defined as what you like. gene name and gene ID could be blank if the SNP is inter-genic; or alternatively, could be defined specifically, such as -gene1-gene2 indicating the presence of the SNP in the inter-genic region between gene1 and gene2.An example looks like below:260680  CDS_nonSynon oppD  AP53_241.The first row should be Loc  Type  Gene_Name Gene_ID
-#### -operon
-tab-delimited file defining the gene operons, with one line for each gene.
+    -operon OPERON        tab-delimited file defining the gene operons, with one line for each gene.
 Each gene contains five columns for gene ID, the start location of the gene, the end location of the gene, the orientation of the gene, and the operon name the gene belongs to.
 If the gene operons of the genome have not yet defined well, the column of operon name could be replaced by the gene ID.
 However, the well-defined gene operons will be helpful for SNP clustering.
 An example looks like below:AP53_107  121551  122138  + Operon_30.
-#### -recomb_lg
- the estimated average recombination tract length for the genome.
+    -recomb_lg RECOMB_LG  the estimated average recombination tract length for the genome.
 This value should be estimated before the running of SNP clustering, using ClonalFrame or other algorithms.
-#### -output
-the output file
-#### -rate
-It is a pre-estimated average mutation rate under the null hypothesis that the SNPs are independently and randomly distributed.
-### Parameters: [optional]:
-#### -total:
-the total length of the genome.
-This value is useful for calculation of the SNP density at the boundaries.
-If not defined, the location of the last SNP in the input file will be used.
-#### -step:
- the step size of the sliding window method.
-If not defined, default value of 300 will be used.
- #### -ws:
- the window size of the sliding window method.
-If not defined, default value of 2000 will be used.
- #### -scale:
-  the value for normalization of the SNP density.
-The SNP density is calculated as the total number of SNPs in each window normalized to a unit length.
-If not defined, default value of 1000 will be used.
-  #### -scan_loop:
-  the number of scanning times the program will perform for the SNPs.
+    -scan_loop SCAN_LOOP   the number of scanning times the program will perform for the SNPs.
 The higher number of scanning will include as many as qualified but ambiguous boundary SNPs into the clusters.
 Default value is set to 100, which has been able to perform well.
-  #### -max_dist：
-  maximum inter-SNP distance allowed within a cluster.
+     -max_dist MAX_DIST   maximum inter-SNP distance allowed within a cluster.
 This parameter is used to optimize the identified clusters.
 The SNPs falling into the same gene/gene operon are initially defined to be in the same cluster, which may be longer than the estimated recombination tract length “recomb_lg”.
 However, multiple gene sweeping events may occur in the same gene/gene operon.
 This parameter will split the cluster if any inter-SNP distance is greater than the max_dist_cluster.
 This value may depend on the specific species.
 Default value is set to 4000 bp, which should be a good value for bacterial genomes of length ~ 1-3 Mbp.
-  #### -min_num：
-   minimum number of SNPs per cluster.
+    -min_num MIN_NUM      minimum number of SNPs per cluster.
 The default value is set to 2, meaning that each cluster should contain at least 2 SNPs.

+### subcommands[Pval]:
+#### usage: Maketest.py Pval [-h] -cluster CLUSTER -out OUT -rate RATE

+#### {optional arguments}
+    -h, --help        show this help message and exit -cluster CLUSTER  the snp clustering file
+    -out OUT          the output file .
+    -rate RATE        it is a pre-estimated average mutation rate under the null hypothesis that the SNPs are independently and randomly distributed.

+### subcommands[Dbscan]:
+#### usage: Maketest.py Dbscan [-h] -vcf VCF -eps EPS -min_sample MIN_SAMPLE -out
+                          OUT

+#### optional arguments:
+    -h, --help            show this help message and exit -vcf VCF              the vcf file
+    -eps EPS              ϵ - neighborhood distance threshold, and the sample is more than ϵ sample points is not in the neighborhood.
+    -min_sample MIN_SAMPLE
+                        Sample points to be a core object need ϵ - neighborhood sample threshold.
+    -out OUT              the output file

 ## The recomb_lg_Rscript is used to graph the results of SNP clustering,is referenced in recomb_lg_test.sh
 ## The recomb_lg_test.sh is used to test the effect of different recombination length SNP clustering results
 We find that there are many factors that influence the clustering results.Recombination length has the greatest effect, which directly affects the number of cluster